Python3pkg/PITE_Project/README.md

 6) Build a tree in our GUI(see point 2.)
 IN PROGRESS

+7) Write tests for 2DPLOT part of sf2r_lib.py                                                 IN PROGRESS

-7) New features of GUI                                                                        IN PROGRESS
+8) New features and functions of gui.py                                                       IN PROGRESS

 Of course you can still open sf2rconverter from terminal if you only want.